nyeno/silex/README.md

 # Silex Frontend Text

 As part of the hiring process for Silex, I completed a frontend test using Next.js.
-The test involved building  "Landing Page" from a marketing campaign where the user will be able to see a countdown for a release day.
+The test involved building a landing page from a marketing campaign where the user will be able to see a countdown for a release day which is April 14th 2023

 ## Run Locally